An Encounter with God Almighty | Man Meets God

 Vs. 1 The LORD appeared to Abraham near the great trees of Mamre while he was sitting at the entrance to his tent in the heat of the day.

 - •• The thought that stands out to me from this verse is the importance of our cultivating an all-day-long God-consciousness.
-What may seem like a routine day, with routine circumstances, can at any time turn into a blessed encounter with God.
-An encounter in His word, in prayer, in praise and worship, or in quiet reflection.
+What may seem like a routine day, with routine circumstances, can at any time turn into a blessed meeting with God — an encounter with the Lord in His word, in prayer, in praise and worship, or in quiet reflection.

 Vs. 2b ...[Abraham] hurried from the entrance of his tent to meet them and bowed low to the ground.